 A Major Design Flaw Not Considered

-Effects on Gait and Foot Strike
+Effects on Gait & Foot Strike

 Actionable Steps You Can Take

 We encourage you to use the information in this post when shopping for minimalist shoes.
 Look at the shoes using a critical eye, examining them based on the criteria we listed above.
 Handle the shoes, noting their flexibility and their potential for both comfort and performance.
 And most importantly, try on the shoes, if you can, to see how they feel on your feet during various types of weight-bearing activity.
 One additional simple and helpful thing you can do when assessing minimalist (or other) footwear in person is to perform the Shoe Liner Test.
 This illuminating test will help you know for sure if a given shoe is wide enough for your foot and toes.
 Be sure to wear your Correct Toes while performing this test to get the most accurate results.